e4och/js-101/README.md

 When we use the new keyword when creating a new object, JavaScript automatically does two important things behind the scenes (We won’t see any of that happening)

-* The first thing that JavaScript does is that, it creates an empty object, and the “**this**” keyword points to the object which will store the parameter that we gave while creating a new object as properties inside the object
+* The first thing that JavaScript does is that it creates an empty object, and the “**this**” keyword points to the object which will store the parameter that we gave while creating a new object as properties inside the object
-* And secondly, it returns the object that the “**this**” keyword points, and stores it inside the variable which we used to assign an new instance of the class (**the variable user_1 in this case**) and when we display it out, the object which is stored inside the variable is displayed.
+* And Secondly, it returns the object that the “**this**” keyword points and stores it inside the variable which we used to assign a new instance of the class (**the variable user_1 in this case**) and when we display it out, the object which is stored inside the variable is displayed.

 ### Let’s look at another example to understand the concept thoroughly